caroleolivier/caroleolivier.github.io/_posts/2017-09-21-setting-up-your-own-website.md

 **Reliable**

 I don't have huge requirements in term of traffic or be able to push changes very frequently but I want my website to become the source of my professional life on the Internet so it has to be reliable: if the website goes down I am going to look bad.
-I didn't do any deep analysis of GitHub reliability, I am blindly trusting the company and purely relying on their reputation and my experience with them (To be honest I haven't read the terms and conditions of GitHub Pages and I have no idea what their SLA are).
+With GitHub I think it is fair to say that it is reliable although to be honest I didn't do any deep analysis of its reliability.
+I am more blindly trusting them based on their reputation and my experience with them (I haven't read the terms and conditions of GitHub Pages either and I have no idea what their SLA are).

 However, if things go bad, I can always move away from GitHub Pages and host my Jekyll generated site on AWS or Google Cloud.
 This being said if GitHub Pages goes down there will be more important problems to fix as the documentation of widely used libraries is hosted there.